 - Host a podcast to share a revisionist view of the holocaust.

-As a platform that promotes freedom of speech and connects millions of people, we feel we have a responsibility to take a clear stance on the issues of fake news and misinformation.
+As a platform that promotes freedom of speech and connects millions of people, we feel we have a responsibility to take a clear stance on the issue of misinformation.
 Although not a new concept, the digital age has made it easier than ever to spread information almost anywhere in the world.

-With that being said, we understand that in today’s day and age many people rely on the internet and social platforms as their main news source.
-Therefore, in order to maintain the trust and safety of our community, the deliberate use of false information in order to mislead users is something we do not condone.
+We understand that in today’s day and age many people rely on the internet and social platforms as their main news source.
+Therefore, in order to maintain the trust and safety of our community, the use of false, fabricated or manipulated information is something we do not condone, especially when presented as fact and when posing a potential threat or allowing for long term harm to the wellbeing of both our user base and society at large.
 This type of information can take many forms, but is often uploaded with the aim of affecting political discourse.

 - Use imaginative subjects to produce satire, comedy and entertainment content.